peterjonhera/Pistos/README.md

 ### 4. First launch — register
 - Open the app and register with your email
 - The **first registered user is automatically set as Principal**
-- Register Peter first, then wife
+- Register Principal first, then other users

 ---